-The League Operator (or his/her representatives) will perform the duties of a referee in the event that referees are busy or not utilized.
-If the Tournament Director, his/her assistants, or a referee cannot be found within a reasonable time frame, a spectator may sub as an official referee when agreed upon by both players and in accordance with UPA rules.
+The League Operator (or representatives) will perform the duties of a referee in the event that referees are busy or not utilized.
+If the Tournament Director, their assistants, or a referee cannot be found within a reasonable time frame, a spectator may sub as an official referee when agreed upon by both players and in accordance with UPA rules.